 The Request for Applications (RFA) for the 2020 Farm to School Grant Program is now online and available through Grants.gov.
 This year, FNS seeks to award up to $10 million to schools, school districts, nonprofits, state and local agencies, agricultural producers and Indian tribal organizations to plan and implement farm to school activities.
-Grants ranging in size from $20,000 to $100,000 will be available for approved proposals in FY 2020.
+Grants ranging in size from $20,000 to $100,000 will be available.
 All interested applicants are encouraged to visit the grant announcement.
-Applications are due Dec 31, 2019.

 Numerous sources of funding are available to create and support healthy, productive school environments for students and staff in areas like Environmental Education, School Bus Clean Diesel Rebate program, School Gardens and High-Performance Green Schools renovation and capital improvement projects (PA only).